-As the world shifts online, it’s likely you’ve been considering making your business more digital-friendly too. 📲
+As the world shifts online, it’s likely you’ve been considering making your business more digital friendly too.

-The Coronavirus lockdown has accelerated the move towards digital and both businesses and customers are learning how to adapt to a normal that involves more smartphones, more online services and better WiFi.
+The covid-19 lockdown has accelerated the move towards digital and both businesses and customers are learning how to adapt to a normal that involves more smartphones, more online services and better WiFi.

 We know adapting a physical business to the online world can be a little overwhelming at first, so we put together this article with some great tips on how to grow your restaurant, cafe or takeaway online.

 A food delivery marketplace is a platform that connects restaurants with drivers who want to earn money and customers who want to order online and eat a meal.
 According to a recent survey, 63% of consumers say it’s more convenient to get delivery rather than to eat out, with signs indicating this trend will only become more relevant.

 These food delivery marketplaces are relatively easy to sign up to and are a good way to get started with the world of digital orders.

 The main advantage of food delivery marketplaces is that they have an existing customer base already - you just need to sign up and you’ll start making extra sales with hardly any extra online marketing.

 The main disadvantage is that these apps and services charge large fees, from 10 to 30% per order, quickly eating into the margins.

 These marketplaces can also interfere with the relationship you have with your customers, further reducing brand trust and customer engagement.
 In the UK, the best marketplaces to get started with are UberEats, Just Eat and Deliveroo.

 If you do start offering online deliveries, it’s worth looking at your menu and services to see how you can adapt your business for these kinds of meals.